Robert Gleason (murderer): Crimes and sentencing

 In 2008, Gleason was sentenced to life in prison for the 2007 murder of Michael Kent Jamerson (March 13, 1953 – May 8, 2007) in Amherst County, Virginia.
 Gleason murdered Jamerson to cover up his involvement in a drug gang.
 In 2009, while serving a life sentence at Wallens Ridge State Prison, Gleason had become frustrated with the Department of Corrections because they refused to move out his new, severely mentally ill cellmate, Harvey Gray Watson (September 11, 1945 – May 8, 2009).
 Watson had been serving a 100-year sentence for a shooting spree on August 11, 1983, which resulted in one death and three injuries.
+He had also been previously acquitted of shooting and killing an intruder at his store in 1974.
 Gleason hog-tied, beat and strangled 63-year-old Watson, on the second anniversary of Jamerson's death.
 Gleason pleaded guilty.
 In court and media interviews, Gleason vowed to continue killing if not given a death sentence.

 Gleason also claimed to have killed other people before his incarceration for Jamerson's murder.
 He said he was paid to kill some of the alleged victims, while he killed others for angering him.

 While awaiting sentencing at Red Onion State Prison, a highly secure prison for the state's most dangerous inmates, Gleason strangled 26-year-old Aaron Cooper (September 27, 1983 – July 28, 2010) through wire fencing that separated their individual cages in a prison yard on July 28, 2010.
 Cooper had been serving a 34-year sentence for robbery.
 Gleason was subsequently sentenced to death, voluntarily waived his appeals, and received his request.
 He chose the electric chair over lethal injection.

 Execution

 Gleason was executed by electric chair at Greensville Correctional Center in Jarratt, Virginia, on January 16, 2013, at 9:08 p.m.
 He was the first person executed in the United States in 2013.
 He had a last meal that he wanted kept secret.
 His last words were purportedly, "Well, I hope Percy ain't going to forget to wet the sponge.
 Put me on the highway to Jackson and call my Irish buddies.
 Póg mo thóin.
 God bless."
 The phrase "Póg mo thóin," is translated from Irish as "Kiss my arse."
 His execution was the first to be carried out by electric chair since the March 2010 execution of Paul Warner Powell, also in Virginia.
-Gleason stands as the most recent person to die in the Virginia electric chair, the last person to die in the electric chair in any jurisdiction for almost six years until the November 2018 execution of Edmund Zagorski in Tennessee and the most recent person executed by electrocution in a jurisdiction other than the state of Tennessee.
+Gleason stands as the last person to die in the Virginia electric chair, the last person to die in the electric chair in any jurisdiction for almost six years until the November 2018 execution of Edmund Zagorski in Tennessee, and the most recent person executed by electrocution in a jurisdiction other than the state of Tennessee.